 - 2. The fender to top edge of door should be flush and parallel. - 3.
-If the hood to fender gap at the rear is correct, the hood split line should be parallel the full length of the hood with the nose of the hood aligning with the tips of the fenders. - 4.
+If the hood to fender gap at the rear is correct, the hood split line should be parallel the full length of the hood with the nose of the hood parallel to the front end panel. - 4.
 The hood should be flush with the fenders from front to rear.
-When the hood and fender split lines are parallel from front to rear and the fender on one side is short of the hood nose while the other side is flush or long of the hood nose, it is necessary to shift the front end of the chassis sheet metal (attached at chassis frame on each side of radiator) in the direction of the short fender.
+When the hood and fender split lines are parallel from front to rear and the hood front end is not parallel to the front end panel, it is necessary to shift the front end of the chassis sheet metal (attached at chassis frame on each side of radiator) in the direction of the smaller gap.
 Some variation of parallel lines and hood to fender nose flushness can be allowed in mild cases, but shifting the sheet metal is the only way a correct alignment can be obtained.
 Before you have decided this is the move to make, be sure that the rear ends of the fenders are not inboard to the door on one side and outboard on the other; this will have the same effect on out- of-square sheet metal.
 The hood is the final adjustment item on sheet metal and will not fit in and meet specification in an opening that is not square.

-c.
-Hood Alignment Inspection
+C. Hood Alignment Inspection